whobler/monteRecruit/README.md

 The format and details can be easily changed.

 Future improvements could include (but not limited to):

-*rate limiting
+1. rate limiting
-*usind UUID instead of ID's
+2. using UUID instead of ID's
-*more useful statistics (like histograms)
+3. more useful statistics (like histograms)
-*more tests to ensure quality
+4. more tests to ensure quality